 Years later, in San Francisco, she learns how to nourish her spirit with self-love, kindness, and the help of good literature.
-Freedom and literacy are connected, as Maya makes use of literature to cope with her traumas, make sense of her world and finds the courage to sing, despite the imprisoning conditions of life she experiences.
+Freedom connects with literacy, as Maya makes use of literature to cope with her traumas, make sense of her world and finds the courage to sing, despite the imprisoning conditions of life she experiences.

 A similar story is The Autobiography of Malcolm X where Malcolm X tells of his journey from a prison cell to Mecca.
 Between the World and Me by Ta-Nehisi Coates is a letter from the author to his son where he tells the story of his awakening to the truth of his place in the world, from imprisonment to liberation.

 Maya Angelou was one of the first African American women who were able to discuss her personal life.
 Up until that point, Black women writers had been marginalized to the point that they were unable to present themselves as central characters.
-The reader can hear Maya singing, through her use of natural metaphors, rhythms, intonations, and irony.
+In I Know Why the Caged Bird Sings the reader can hear Maya singing, through her use of natural metaphors, rhythms, intonations, and irony.